ochukoerewive/Stop_N_Shop/README.md

 + Home
 + All Products
 + Categories
-+ Become a vendor
++ Become a vendor(Registeration)
-+ List of vendors
++ List of vendors(This page is ristricted for only admin) Add product
-Add product
 + Profile page(Vendor Admin)
 #
 3. STRACTURE
-When the website is lunched, it takes you to the index page which is the home page.
+When the website is lunched, it takes you to your created admin page.
 At the righthand side of the screen, you will fine My Account button which the drop down menu contains the login and registeration button to take you to the registeration page.
 The main navbar contains the
 + Home page,
 + product,
-+ category and
++ category
-+ become a vendor which links you back to the registration page.

 4. DELETING ITEMS OR REMOVING AN ITEM FROM CART
     An item can be removed directly from CART or deleted from it.